 If your source spreadsheet is large and complex you might benefit from extracting the data you need to another spreadsheet specifically for powering your dashboard widgets.
 For more information, see preparing your spreadsheet for Geckoboard.

 Preview your line chart widget

 Next, you'll see highlighted visualization options for your selection.
-Click the line chart icon.
-In the bottom corner a preview shows how your widget will look.
+Click the line chart chart icon to preview how your line chart widget will look.

 When you're happy with your selection, click Continue >.

 By default, Geckoboard reads the data in columns.
 When your data series is arranged in rows, click Switch columns and rows.

 The visualization picker allows you to switch between the available options.

 Enter minimum and maximum values for your line chart's Y-axis.
 Your line chart preview will change to reflect this.